Shrine of Mu'in al-Din Chishti: Architecture

 The complex has eight tombs besides that of Chishti, belonging to members of his family.
 Some of these include Chishti's daughter Bibi Hafiza Jamal and Nizam Sikka, who was a water-carrier who saved Humayun's life.
 A huge chandelier, Sahn Chirag, was commissioned by Akbar.
 The Ahaat-e-Noor is a large courtyard where religious functions are held and qawwalis are sung.
 Near the Nizam Gate is the Naqqar Khana where music was once played from to greet visitors.
 A large silver chandelier was donated by the Golden Temple.
 The Akbari Mosque is made of red sandstone and was probably commissioned by Akbar.
 A more elegant mosque was commissioned by Shah Jahan in 1637 and is called the Jami Masjid.
 It is made of white marble.
 The Sandali Masjid was constructed by Aurangzeb.
 The complex also has a Langar Khana and a Mahfil Khana (assembly hall for qawwals, opened only during the urs).
 The Jhalara is a natural tank of water that is used by pilgrims.
-Other tanks were donated by Shah Jahan and Queen Mary of Teck in 1911.
+Other tanks were donated by Shah Jahan and Queen Mary in 1911.

 The Jami Masjid, or Friday mosque, is located to the west of the dargah, while the large marble courtyard is located on its eastern side.
 The Arhat-i-Noor is an enclosure restricted to women that is located on the southern side and houses the tombs of Chishti's daughter and granddaughter.
 More than 40 graves lie behind the Jami Masjid.

 In 1568, Akbar donated a deeg (cauldron) to the dargah since he made a wish to donate it after winning the battle of Chittorgarh.
 The deeg was made of an alloy of seven metals, one of which was brought from Colombo, Sri Lanka.
 The diameter of the deeg is 20 ft.
 The rim of the deeg was made in such a way that it never gets hot even while the bottom of the deeg is ignited and the food is being cooked.
 The deeg was brought on elephants as three separate parts and the three parts were reassembled there.
 This deeg is the biggest deeg in the world.
 Akbar prepared the first dish in this deeg, tasted it and shared it with other fakirs near the dargah.
 The smaller deeg was donated by Jahangir as a part of family tradition.